miofuku/anti-discrim/README.md

-# Anti-Discrimination - Platform for Immigrant Experiences in Germany
+# CounterWind - Platform for Immigrant Experiences in Germany

 ## Project Overview

-Anti-Discrimination is a web application designed to provide a platform for immigrants in Germany to share their experiences, challenges, and stories.
+CounterWind is a web application designed to provide a platform for immigrants in Germany to share their experiences, challenges, and stories.
 It aims to create awareness about the issues faced by immigrants and foster a supportive community.

 ## Features

-- Multi-language support (English and Chinese)
 - Anonymous post creation with categorization
 - Viewing and filtering of posts
 - Information on support resources for immigrants